Table of contents

 As the points above show, UX offers many benefits for your business.
 But how do you pursue these benefits and push UX as a selling point to your customers?

 We know now that UX is a strong selling point for customers.
 A usable product or service that is simple to use and requires as little time to understand as possible is a powerful draw for prospective customers.
-But tacking on UX as an added benefit doesn’t capitalize on this.
+But tacking on UX as an added benefit doesn’t capitalise on this.
 Instead, you need to build positive UX as a selling point into your branding itself.

 Plenty of brands do this already.
 Take Amazon, for instance.
 The e-commerce giant prides itself on making things simple and easy for its customers.
 This is reflected everywhere in its branding, from Prime delivery options to optimized product pages for readability.
 It even extends to the Amazon logo, with the smiley face arrow actually reflecting how easy it is to order from Amazon — as easy as A to Z.